 - At least four graphics or images (jpg format) that illustrate the planning area or project that are being submitted.

-- Name, address, daytime telephone, e-mail, and FAX numbers of the person(s) to contact regarding the application: project author(s), and project client.
+- Name, address, daytime telephone, email, and FAX numbers of the person(s) to contact regarding the application: project author(s), and project client.

 - Application fee: $35.00 fee for members of the APA CPD, $35.00 fee for NACP members, $50.00 fee for others.
 Make checks payable to APA CPD and mailed to Tim Brown at the address below.
 Please note the project name on the check.

 County Planning Awards Jurors

-Timothy W. Brown, AICP
+Tim Brown, AICP

-Planning & Development
+Walton County Planning & Development Services

 Royce Maniko, AICP

 Comprehensive Plan, Large Jurisdiction

 On April 15, 2019, at the County Planning Division's Annual Business Meeting, conducted at the APA National Conference in San Francisco, the County Planning Division in conjunction with the National Association of County Planners will present their 2019 Project Awards.
 This year one Award of Excellence will be presented.